-What is the history of this breed?
-They were originally bred in Australia, an offshoot from Black Orpingtons that were developed in the United Kingdom.
-They were mixed with other breeds known for high egg production.
+What is the history of Australorp chickens?
+Breeders originally developed them in Australia as an offshoot of Black Orpingtons from the United Kingdom.
+To get the Australorp we know today, breeders mixed Orpingtons with other chickens known for high egg production.
 This helped create the great features of Australorps we see today.

 Are there any interesting physical features to this breed?
-Aside from their striking black feathers and large frame, they also have black beaks and black feet.
+Aside from their striking black feathers and large frame, they also have black beaks and black feet, giving them a somewhat monochromatic look.

 Is this a breed that's suitable for first-timers?
 Yes, we would recommend them for backyard growers that are just beginning on their poultry journey.
 Overall this is a friendly breed, including the Black Australorp roosters.

-What do Black Australorp chicks look like?
+What can I expect my Australorp chicks to look like?
 They are usually all black, but may have some white spots mixed in until they develop their adult feathers.

-What color are Black Australorp eggs?
+What color eggs do Australorp chickens lay?
 They are usually light brown, but shades may vary from chicken to chicken.
 You may see tans or beautiful shades of earthy beige in your basket.

 Is this a recognized chicken breed?
-Yes, Australorps were entered into the APA standard of perfection in 1929.
+Yes, the APA entered Australorps into the standard of perfection in 1929.

 Will this breed go broody?
-They typically do not go broody, but when you notice one of your hens setting you can expect your Black Australorps to be good mothers.
+In most cases, Australorps do not go broody.
+However, if you see one of your hens setting, your Black Australorps will likely be good mothers.

 Ask us a Question